MarieAshley/oldblog/fathersday.md

 We rested a few hours before starting the 99 switchbacks.

-My legs were feeling slightly more springy due to the long break, I opted to sing ""99 bottles of beer on the wall"", which irked various other hikers.
+My legs were feeling slightly more springy due to the long break, I opted to sing "99 bottles of beer on the wall", which irked various other hikers.

 We arrived at the infamous Whitney windows.
 The windows were a portion of the trail with steep several hundred foot drops on either side.
 The trails were narrow enough that if you tumbled, there was a good chance of a murderous free fall.
 A few careless young adults skirted along the edge of one of windows to have their photo taken.
 My dad made me promise that I would never be that stupid.
 No problem.